BisWeb2/preferred-domain/README.md

 ## Feature

-Set your preferred Domain in config.inc.php and see your preferred Domain in Module Settings.
+Set your preferred Domain in config.inc.php and save your preferred Domain in Module Settings.

 ## Recommended

 I recommended to use SSL Protocol.
-In consequence of recommended to use SSL Protocol this Module only provided Redirection from "http" to "https".
+In consequence this Module only provided SSL Protocol.

 ## Possible Domains Variants